andrsem/dev_notebook/docs/dart_and_flutter/rendering_and_build_context.md

 ## Flutter made up of 3 main trees

 - __Widget__.
 Widgets are immutable.
 They represent the configuration for RenderObjects.
 Flutter can easily create and destroy widgets without any significant performance degradation.
+Because Widgets are immutable they can't remember their parent or child relationship with other widgets.
 - __Element__.
+After widgets are built they are held by the Element tree, which retains the logical structure of the user interface.
+The Element tree also holds the state objects associated with StatefulWidgets.
 Elements are the middleman between Widgets and RenderObjects.
 As the configuration of the Widget changes, the Element looks at the incoming changes and request the associated RenderObject to update
 - __Render__.
 RenderObjects are mutable objects.
 They turn the configuration supplied by Widgets into pixels users can see and interact with.
 They take care of the layout, painting, and hit_testing.
 Creating and destroying RenderObjects has an impact on performance.
 When the configuration of Widget changes, the framework updates the associated RenderObject instead of creating a new one.

-"BuildContext context" of a builds method represents the Element of the widget.
-That’s why context is different for every single widget.

-Because Widgets are immutable they can't remember their parent or child relationship with other widgets.
-After widgets are built they are held by the Element tree, which retains the logical structure of the user interface.
-The Element tree also holds the state objects associated with StatefulWidgets.

 ### Rebuilding